Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

 Handle headings as their own paragraphs

 You can open the fragment source for editing (the asset) using the Edit icon on the component toolbar.
-This will allow you to edit and manage the content fragment.
+This lets you edit and manage the content fragment.

-As always, editing the fragment source will impact all pages that reference that content fragment.
+As always, editing the fragment source can impact all pages that reference that content fragment.

 When a specific content fragment is added to the page, there is a Drag components here placeholder between each HTML paragraph (and at the top/bottom) of the fragment.

-This allows you to add extra content in-between (i.e. in-between content) the fragment content (at any of the available points), without having to change the root fragment.
+This lets you add extra content in-between (that is, in-between content) the fragment content (at any of the available points), without having to change the root fragment.

 For in-between content you can: